jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 The starting point for the red line is 0 on the Kolmogorov-Smirnov score axis.
-Next, the algorithm takes each gene within the category "defense response", and looks what the LogFoldChange for this gene is.
-If gene is up-regulated, the red line grows.Then the algorithm takes the next gene from "GDP binding" and again looks what the LogFoldChange for the 2d gene is.
+Next, the algorithm takes each gene within the category "defense response", and looks at what the LogFoldChange for this gene is.
+If a gene is up-regulated, the red line grows.
+Then the algorithm takes the next gene from "GDP binding" and again looks at what the LogFoldChange for the second gene is.
 If it is also up-regulated, the red line grows further.
 This is called incremental growth: the closer the next gene is to the previous one on the X-axis, the more pronounced is the growth of the red line.